 Plans & Pricing

-- Free plan that offers 50 credits per month to search for phone numbers and emails;
+- Free plan that offers 40 credits per month to search for phone numbers and emails;

 - Paid plans start at $22 per user monthly for up to 3,600 annual credits.

-BIGContacts CRM — Useful for Contact Management for Startups
+BIGContacts CRM — Generate Leads for Startups

 BIGContacts keeps things simple, which startups appreciate when they’re juggling fifty other priorities.
 The workflow automation ensures follow-ups happen even when you’re putting out fires elsewhere.
 Sometimes the basics matter more than fancy features—like making sure no lead gets forgotten in the chaos.

 The visual pipeline gives you that bird’s-eye view of where deals stand.
 Nothing complex, just clear visibility into what’s moving and what’s stuck.
 Their mobile app is actually usable too, unlike some CRMs that clearly hate smartphones.
 Field sales teams can update records and access contact info without fighting the interface.
+This helps startups generate leads and increase sales without needing extensive training or setup time.

 BIGContacts Key Features